 California has become one of the most unaffordable states for child care in recent years.
 Across the state, families are struggling to make ends meet and an alarming number of children live in poverty.
-AB 2023 would alleviate the economic hardships of families living in poverty by offsetting some of their child care expenses, supporting these families’ basic economic wellbeing.
+AB 2023 will alleviate the economic hardships of families living in poverty by offsetting some of their child care expenses, supporting these families’ basic economic wellbeing.

-In 2011, the state made the child care credit nonrefundable due to budget shortfalls.
+In 2011, the state made the credit nonrefundable due to budget shortfalls.
 Currently, the nonrefundable credit only provides benefits to families that owe state income tax, which means low- and moderate-income families are excluded from the current credit even though they face rising child care expenses.
-Making the credit refundable again would allow working families who do not owe state income taxes, but who pay other taxes like sales and property tax, to benefit from a tax refund to offset some of their child care expenses.
+Making the credit refundable again will allow working families who do not owe state income taxes, but who do pay other taxes like sales and property tax, to benefit from a tax refund to offset some of their child care expenses.